 Charges of Virginia reckless driving by speed is a class 1 misdemeanor.
-For local residents, this is a dreaded offense.
-If you have an out of state license, it can be more of a nightmare because you now have to come to the state of Virginia to resolve this offense.
+For residents, this is a dreaded offense.
+If you have an out-of-state license, it can be more of a nightmare because you now have to come to the state of Virginia to resolve this offense.

-In the state of Virginia, speed offenses range from ordinary traffic offenses or reckless driving.
+In the state of Virginia, speed offenses range from ordinary traffic offenses to reckless driving.

 If the driver travels at a speed of more than 20 miles per hour, the driver will most likely be charged with reckless driving.

 For an ordinary speeding ticket, you will have to pay $6 for each mile driven above the speed limit per hour.
 A conviction for a reckless speeding ticket can cost you a fine of $2,500 and a jail term of not more than one year.
 An out-of-state driver should know the difference between a speeding ticket and a Virginia reckless driving ticket to avoid any further trouble.

 In the state of Virginia, punishments for reckless driving are stricter than in other states.
 One big disadvantage of reckless driving virginia out of state is that the driver will suffer the sentence imposed by the form issuing the license in addition to whatever punishment the driver has to deal with in Virginia.

 When a court in Virginia sentences you for reckless driving, as an out-of-state driver having a license from another state, you will be punished with an equivalent punishment in your home state.
 For a clear understanding, if the state of Virginia issues a sentence of six demerit points for reckless driving, your home state may have a different corresponding punishment for it, and you will have to adhere to it.
 In most cases, the demerit points for the driver’s license will be less since the state of Virginia has one of the strictest punishments in law.